Human rights in Guatemala: History

 After an ongoing civil war which lasted over 36 years in Guatemala, the country began to transition into a more stable and established democratic country.
-However, following the civil war, corruption began to appear all over the country and it eventually engulfed the whole country in common crimes and chaos.
+However, political administration were being passed through the military, in which they began to engulf power over the country.
+That being said, following the civil war, corruption began to appear all over the country and it eventually engulfed the whole country in common crimes and chaos.
 In 2013, the crime rate increased to where there was roughly 6,000 homicides per year in Guatemala.
 These violent killings included deaths of women and children.
+Not to mention, groups of women and organization began to fight for their rights and security after many years of being silenced.
+Other cruel upbringings included discrimination towards indigenous groups, gang vandalism increasing, and an overall violation of human rights to the people of Guatemala.
 While Guatemala was fighting toward ending the corruption, there were many high-level government officials who were involved in organized crime.
 This resulted in only about 2% of the violent crimes going to trial.
 In 2015, President Otto Pérez Molina, Vice President Roxana Baldetti, and other high officials lost their power and were prosecuted for participation in human rights violation.
 Montt was convicted of the charges of genocide and was sentenced to 80–85 years in jail but this was soon over turned 10 days later.
-During his second trial Efrain Rios Montt died on April 1, 2018 at the age of 91.
+During his second trial Efrain Rios Montt died on April 1, 2018, at the age of 91.